What is an asset class?

-To prevent the risk associated with investing in one section of the market, many investment strategies recommend spreading trades out across many or all of the above asset classes.
+To prevent the risk associated with focusing on one section of the market, many strategies recommend spreading trades out across a mix of assets.
 This is referred to as diversification (or diversifying).
 There is no guarantee that diversifying a portfolio will yield returns, but it may help reduce risk - if one asset class experiences a positive swing, it could outweigh the downward movement of another.